 terminus drush $TERMINUS_SITE.dev -- pm-enable devel devel_generate webprofiler -y

 All of these modules are helpful during active development.
-We use Devel Generate in this walkthrough to make nodes on the Live environment.
+Devel Generate is used in this walk-through to make nodes on the Live environment.

-If you haven't done so yet, sign in to your Dev environment, where you will see a footer of helpful development information provided by the
+Sign in to your Dev environment if you haven't already done so.
+You will see a footer of helpful development information provided by the

 terminus drush $TERMINUS_SITE.dev -- user-login

 Export the configuration in the Dev environment:

 terminus drush $TERMINUS_SITE.dev -- config-export -y